Premature babies. Appropriate care enhances proper child development.

 Parents can help improving physical growth and child development during the babies are hospitalized by kangaroo mother care (KMC) which is skin-to-skin contact.
 It is a technique of newborn care where babies are kept chest-to-chest with the parents, typically their mothers.
 It is most commonly used to improve heart rates, respiratory rate, temperature controlling, weight gain and physical growth.
 Kangaroo mother care also helps reducing baby’s stress, resulting in longer sleep.
 Additionally, it can significantly reduce the length of hospital stay.
 More importantly, kangaroo mother care should be given together with breast feeding in order to strengthen baby’s immune system while facilitating bonding and connection between mothers and babies.

 World Prematurity Day is held on 17 November each year to raise awareness of preterm birth and the concerns of preterm babies and their families worldwide.
-This year, 2019, under the theme “Born Too Soon: Providing the right care, at the right time, in the right place”, Neonatal Intensive Care Unit (NICU), Bangkok Hospital aims to emphasize the importance of appropriate maternal care in order to minimize the chances of premature birth.
+Neonatal Intensive Care Unit (NICU), Bangkok Hospital aims to emphasize the importance of appropriate maternal care in order to minimize the chances of premature birth.
 Nonetheless, if preterm birth is unavoidable, we are 24/7 ready to provide around-the-clock intensive care with multidisciplinary team highly specialized in neonatal care. step of treatment, obstetrician, pediatrician and neonatologist always make sure that the selected treatment plans provide the best possible outcomes which agreed by the parents.
 Supported by efficient referral and medical evacuation, parents can rest assured that their babies always receive timely and appropriate treatment in which safety remains at the heart of our care.

 Pediatrician (Neonatal-Perinatal Medicine), NICU, Bangkok Hospital.